Site icon Slam Wrestling

 Timothy Flowers and Jonathan Sayers

 Sayers would wrestle a host of men who would become well-known on the wrestling circuit.
 Some of these included Diamond Timothy Flowers, Oly Olson.
 Karl “Butch” Moffat, Mike Dupre, Moose Morowski, Al Tomko, Bruiser Costa, Michelle Starr, Igor Volkoff, Gerry Morrow, Moondog Ed Morretti, Rocky Della Serra, Dirty Dan Denton, Sonny Myers and Elton Stanton.
-But one of his favourite memories came from a match he had involving the late John Tenta, better known as Earthquake.
+But one of his favorite memories came from a match he had involving the late John Tenta, better known as Earthquake.

 Sayers was to do a run-in during one of Tenta’s matches, but right before the run-in, Sayers was playing poker in the dressing room.
 He was suddenly informed it was time to hit the ring, so he jumped up and quickly made his way towards the squared circle.
 “But my pockets were still full of my winnings,” Sayers recalled, meaning his pockets were full of quarters.
 When John Tenta gorilla pressed Sayers in the ring, all of the quarters fell onto the canvas.
 “So each time Tenta would lower me to ear level, he would say, ‘Fuzzy got paid in quarters.'”
 He laughed.
 “That’s a good memory of a good guy that left us too soon.”